dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 - Mark or remove the enrollment for a follow-up.
 - Transfer the enrollment to another organisation unit
 - Delete the enrollment
-- Add coordinates to the enrollment
+- Add coordinates to the enrollment (if the enrollment is configured to capture coordinates)

+We will discuss some of the personal profile and enrollment actions later in this session.

 **STOP - Perform Exercise 2**

-### Part 4 : Data Entry Steps
+### Part 4 - Data Entry Steps

 - To start entering data you need to select a stage and click on **"New Event"** for a stage.
 Events can also be automatically generated upon enrollment, which is the case in our example program.